6 of the Best Playgrounds in Saskatoon

 - In the Cree/ nêhiyawêwin language: ᐋᐧᓇᐢᑫᐃᐧᐣ / wânaskêwin means “being at peace with oneself”. -from the Waneskewin website.

 - This playground was on my bucket list since the first time I spotted it.
 Truly an all-time great park in an historic part of our country.
 The Wanuskewin playground sits just beyond the interpretive centre at Wanuskewin Heritage Park.
 The playground features wooden climbing towers with an outstanding giant slide and two smaller slides.
 There’s a great collection of wooden climbers, plus 2 standard swings, 2 baby swings and a saucer swing.
 Parking on-site is $5, and the contribution supports the centre’s growing bison herd.
 Pets and bikes are not allowed on site, but cross-country skis and snowshoes are permitted.
-The interpretive centre is open 9:30am-5pm daily, with modified hours of 10am to 5pm on holidays.
+The interpretive centre is open year-round.
+Check here for updated hours.

 Nutrien Playland at Kinsmen Park